NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 |UEF (10 CFP 430 Appendix E)|ASHRAE 90.1-2019|Uniform Energy Factor|Water Heaters|[9]|
 |FEI (AMCA 208)|ASHRAE 90.1-2019|Fan Energy Index|Fan Energy|[10]|

-In the current workorder, we would focus on two metrics only and propose to focus on SEER2 and HSPF2.
+In the current workorder, we would focus on two metrics only and propose to focus on SEER2 and HSPF2 based on ANRI 210/240 2023.
 1. SEER2

 SEER2 is calculated based on ANSI/AHRI Standard 210/240-2023: applies to: Unitary Air-conditioners and Unitary Air-source Heat Pumps with